PiercingXX/battlezone-netcode-patch/README.md

 .\runtime_patch_windows.ps1 -TargetPid 12345
 ```

+## Notes 📝

+- Runtime patching must be applied each game launch (memory resets on exit)
+- This repo is now runtime-first and build-tolerant by design

 ## Optional: Linux One-Command Launcher

 Use this if you want one command for a terminal keybind: